dgittins/Metagenomics/binning/binningdRep.md

 ```

 \
-2. Navigate to a working directory and create links to all genome bins
+2. Navigate to a working directory and create links to all (no-quality filtered) genome bins

 ```bash
 $ cd binning/drep/